South Fourth Street Exhibitors

 Please note, because of the difficulty of set up, it is generally not cost effective for local tent companies to rent tents to individual artists, and when willing they are often unable to work within our setup parameters.
 If you must rent a tent locally, be prepared to pick it up and bring it onsite when you set-up.
 If you are unable to do this, Fourth St may unfortunately not be the best section to apply to due to set up constraints.

 Light breakfast and snacks are provided each day of the show, full lunch (max 2/exhibitor) Friday and artist reception Saturday evening.
 Coffee is available prior to show opening each day.
-Some booth sitting is available.
+Booth sitting is available.
 Cash awards are given for the Best of Show winners.
-A limited number of double spaces are available for high-volume exhibitors at the discretion of the committee.
-A limited number of open sided spaces are offered to requesting artists in the order artists complete registration and booth fee payment.
+A limited number of double spaces are available at the discretion of the committee.
+A limited number of open sided spaces are offered to requesting artists in the order artists complete registration and remit payment.

 The following information applies to ALL sections of the St. James Court Art Show.
 Please read it carefully before submitting an application.
 If you are unable to meet our criteria, please do not apply.